How to Use the Command 'git rev-list' (with examples)

 Explanation:

-• branch_name: Specifies the name of the branch from which we want to list the commits.
+• branch_name: Specifies the branch of interest from which the commit history is analyzed.

 Use case 4: List all merge commits on a specific commit